Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.IoT.ModelsRepository/samples/readme.md

 - Instantiating the client
 - Get models and their dependencies from either a remote endpoint or local repository.
-- Integration with the Digital Twins Model Parser
+- Integration with the DTDL Parser

 ## Initializing the models repository client